stefman69/Minatsuki-Pro-Drums-Plus/README.md

 **Midi**

-For Midi use the setup is significantly more involved, but it does allow for the velocity of the instruments to be used which opens it up to more applications (I mostly made this for me to play around with using the drum kit in Ableton, but it could have several applications as Midi is a much more widely accepted format and it allows for velocity).
-You will need to run this in your python terminal:
+For Midi use the setup is a bit more involved, but it does allow for the velocity of the instruments to be used which opens it up to more applications (I mostly made this for me to play around with using the drum kit in Ableton, but it could have several applications as Midi is a much more widely accepted format and it allows for velocity).
+You will need to run this in your python terminal once everything is set up:

 `pip install mido python-rtmidi`